mariellem/cis-550-parks/README.md

 <h2> Quick Start </h2>
-To access the project website, run `npm install` from the Website folder.
+To access the project website, run `npm install` from the Website/client folder.
 Then, in separate command line instances, run `npm start` in both the client and server folders.
 This will load the site in your browser.

 <h2>Data Sources </h2>